agarbato/unicloud/README.md

 <img src="./docs/screenshots/homepage.jpg" width="90%" height="90%"/>

 This started as a personal project a while ago but I decided to make it public.
 I've been using unison for a long time to keep folders in sync between different computers.
-I guess I never totally trusted public clouds to host my files.
-At first, like I guess everybody using unison, I just added a few cron jobs on my machines and ran unison
-every *n* minutes but I felt that I had lost control of it, especially when for some reasons the sync was broken.
 I decided to create this project to add a web interface to unison,  monitor all sync and make it simpler to add a new replica of my files and run unison on docker.
 In this way when I have a spare computer where I can run docker I just add another replica to my important files.
 The tool provide an automatic way to manage your clients through a registration process and give you a nice overview of sync events and status.
+Clients can sync from a central server or from a local replica to save bandwidth.
 This was one of my first python projects and I have zero to little experience with html, css and graphic design so you might find the result maybe a little old style.
 I'm planning to integrate bootstrap in the project as soon as I will have some free time.

 <br>